Analysing quantum systems with randomised measurements: Entanglement

 In particular, in two-qudit systems (that is, $n=2$), this state is the maximally entangled two-particle state.
 Other examples of genuine $n$-partite entangled states include W states~\cite{dur_three_2000}, Dicke states~\cite{toth_detection_2007}, cluster states~\cite{briegel_persistent_2001}, graph states~\cite{hein_multiparty_2004}, and absolutely maximally entangled (AME) states~\cite{ helwig_absolute_2012,huber_absolutely_2017,Klobus_k-uniform_2019}.

 The question of whether a given quantum state is separable or entangled is known as the \textit{separability problem} and is central for quantum information theory.
-It has several aspects: \begin{itemize} \item Even if the density matrix is completely known, in general it remains a complicated mathematical problem to determine whether a state is entangled, known to belong to the NP-hard class of computational complexity~\cite{gharibian_strong_2010}.
+It has several aspects: \begin{itemize} \item[(a)] \textit{Complexity}: Even if the density matrix is completely known, in general it remains a complicated mathematical problem to determine whether a state is entangled, known to belong to the NP-hard class of computational complexity~\cite{gharibian_strong_2010}.
 Following the Choi-Jamiolkowski isomorphism, connecting quantum states and channels~\cite{depillis_linear_1967,choi_completely_1975,jamiolkowski_linear_1972,lewenstein_optimization_2000}, the separability problem is equivalent to the problem of distinguishing positive and completely positive maps which is as yet unsolved.

-\item In experiments, sometimes only partial information about the state is accessible.
+\item[(b)] \textit{Practical issues and limited control}: In experiments, sometimes only partial information about the state is accessible.
 If some \textit{a priori} information about the state is available, e.g.~that an experiment is aimed at producing a certain entangled state, then so-called entanglement witnesses may allow for the efficient detection using directly measurable observables~\cite{lewenstein_optimization_2000,bruss_reflections_2002,guhne_entanglement_2009}.
 In other situations, where one cannot be sure about the appropriate description of measurements and cannot trust the underlying quantum devices, it is still possible to certify entanglement in a device-independent manner~\cite{acin_from_2006}, using, e.g.~Bell-type inequalities, based only on the measurement data observed from input-output statistics~\cite{bancal_device-independent_2011,pal_device_2014}.
-Moreover, when considering ensembles of quantum particles, such as cold atoms, individual control over local subsystems may be lost, but entanglement can still be characterised by measuring collective angular momenta and applying spin squeezing inequalities~\cite{sorensen_many_2001,toth_optimal_2007,ma_quantum_2011}.
+Moreover, when considering ensembles of quantum particles, such as cold atoms, individual control over local subsystems may be lost, but entanglement can still be characterised by measuring macroscopic quantities and applying, e.g. spin squeezing inequalities~\cite{sorensen_many_2001,toth_optimal_2007,ma_quantum_2011,wieniak_magnetic_2005,wieniak_heat_2008}.